WES Credential Evaluation for Colombian Degrees: What to Expect

 What WES Does and Why It Matters for Express Entry

 World Education Services (WES) is one of the IRCC-designated organizations for Educational Credential Assessment (ECA).
-When you create an Express Entry profile, you must have an ECA from WES (or another designated organization) to claim education points under the Comprehensive Ranking System.
+If you completed your education outside Canada, you need an ECA from WES (or another designated organization) to claim education points under the Comprehensive Ranking System, or to meet the FSWP education requirement.

 WES translates your Colombian academic credentials into a Canadian equivalency.
 The result of this translation directly determines which education bracket you fall into for CRS scoring: